artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    the autocomplete :term:`drop-down menu` to select it.

 4. You can repeat this process as needed to add multiple containers.
-When you are finished, click the Save button in the :term:`button block` at the bottom of the :term:`edit page` to save your work.
+When you are finished, click the "Save" button in the :term:`button block` at the bottom of the :term:`edit page` to save your work.
 After saving, AtoM will redirect you to the :term:`view page` of the related record.
 You will see the linked physical storage container(s) listed in the right-hand